bbarres/DownyMildewResist/README.md

 ## The data
 You can find the dataset and the geographical data used to produce the analyses and the figures of this manuscript in the *data* folder.
-Three files contain the geographical data:
+Three files contain geographical data:
 + commu.RData
 + departe.RData
 + regions.RData

+These geographical data were obtained using the data from the [IGN website](http://professionnels.ign.fr/adminexpress).
+The version of the data used is the "Edition Novembre 2017"
 The fourth dataset contains the code for the analysis of the frequency of the AOX-related resistance in France:
 + R_mildiouQI2.txt

-##

 ## The R scripts
 + **load_mildew_data.R:** the script to load the different datasets in the environment